Vegetable Garden Ideas For Small Spaces

 To do this, what you need to do is keep your plants warm, whether there’s cold.
 You can do these using mulches, row covers, cloches, cold frames.

-You can also plant heat-loving vegetables early.
-And then use two blankets to warm your soil and the air.
+You can also plant heat-loving vegetables such as beans or pea crops early.
+And then use some plastic covers to warm your soil and the air.
 You can then preheat your cold soil six weeks prior to the final frost date.
-This way, the soil is in good condition for your veggies.
+This way, the soil is in good condition for your veggies during the early growing season.

-One important thing is being smart about the whole planting endeavor.
+One important thing is growing smart during your whole planting endeavor.
 And for you to do that, you’ll need to consider the plant’s access to certain essentials.

 I bet you’re wondering what this all about.
 Well, here what you need to know.